 Due to the structure of the Group's cost base, to achieve targets the main KPIs that the Board look at are clients' retention in FIMS and delivery against a target level of fees from new business.
-The Board monitor client retention on a monthly basis and, during 2010, less than 1% (2009:1.5%) of the FIMS was lost during the year.
+The Board monitor client retention on a monthly basis and, during 2011, 1% (2010: less than 1%) of the FIMS was lost during the year.
 The Board agree new business targets with the authorised individuals at the start of each year and the Board review delivery against these targets on a weekly basis.
-During 2010, 95% of the new business target was achieved (2009: 98%).
+During 2011, 94% of the new business target was achieved (2010: 95%).

-Working capital is monitored daily against forecast at Board level and the Board is satisfied that facilities are adequate for the Group of requirements.
+Working capital is monitored daily against forecast at Board level and the Board is satisfied that facilities are adequate for the Group's requirements.

-Personal injury claims continue to grow and whilst this market continues to be competitive, the Directors believe the Group brand name, expertise and knowledge provides a degree of protection.
+Personal injury claims continue to grow and whilst this market continues to be competitive, the Directors believe the Group's brand name, expertise and knowledge provides a degree of protection.
 The Group actively monitors its competitors, its own pricing structure and proactively markets the Group brand to ensure we remain leaders in our field.

-The Group employees are an important factor in the success of the Group and the Board seeks to ensure employees are motivated and rewarded fairly for their contributions to the business.
+The Group's employees are an important factor in the success of the Group and the Board seeks to ensure employees are motivated and rewarded fairly for their contributions to the business.
 Employee remuneration represents the highest cost to the Group.